pydata/xarray/doc/user-guide/hierarchical-data.rst

 each tree needs to have the same structure.
 Specifically two trees can only be considered similar, or "isomorphic", if the full paths to all of their descendent nodes are the same.

-Applying :py:func:`~xarray.group_subtrees` to trees with different structure raises :py:class:`~xarray.TreeIsomorphismError`:
+Applying :py:func:`~xarray.group_subtrees` to trees with different structures raises :py:class:`~xarray.TreeIsomorphismError`:

 .. ipython:: python